-- (a) that is a "financial institution" for the purposes of the "mark-to-market rules" in the Tax Act; - (b) that is a "specified financial institution"; - (c) that is an interest that is a "tax shelter investment"; - (d) that has elected to report its "Canadian tax results" in a currency other than Canadian currency; or - (e) that has entered into or will enter into a "derivative forward agreement" with respect to the Participating Preferred Trust Units (as each of those terms is defined in the Tax Act).
-Any such Holders should consult their own tax advisors to determine the tax consequences to them of the acquisition, holding and/or disposition of Participating Preferred Trust Units.
-Further, this summary does not address the tax consequences to Holders who borrow funds in connection with the acquisition of Participating Preferred Trust Units.
+- that is a "financial institution" (as defined in the Tax Act) for the purposes of the mark-to-market rules in the Tax Act; - (b) that is a "specified financial institution" (as defined in the Tax Act); - (c) an interest in which is a "tax shelter" or "tax shelter investment" (each as defined in the Tax Act); - (d) that has elected to report its "Canadian tax results" (as defined in the Tax Act) in a currency other than Canadian currency; - (e) that has entered into or will enter into a "derivative forward agreement" or "synthetic disposition arrangement" with respect to the Participating Preferred Trust Units (each as defined in the Tax Act); - (f) that is a partnership; or - (g) that is exempt from tax under Part I of the Tax Act (except for the limited discussion under heading "Exempt Plans" below).

-This summary is based upon the facts set out in this Offering Memorandum and certain representations as to factual matters made in a certificate signed by a Trustee of the Trust (the "Trustee's Certificate") and provided to Field LLP.
-This summary assumes that the representations made in the Trustee's Certificate are true and correct, including the representations that that the Trust has and will, at all times, comply with the Declaration of Trust.
+This summary is based upon the facts set out in this Offering Memorandum and certain representations as to factual matters made in a certificate signed by a Trustee of the Trust (the "Trustee's Certificate") and provided to Fasken Martineau DuMoulin LLP.
+This summary assumes that the representations made in the Trustee's Certificate are true and correct, including the representations that the Trust, at all times, has complied and will comply with the Declaration of Trust.

-This summary is also based upon the provisions of the Tax Act and the regulations thereunder (the "Regulations") in force at the date hereof, and Field LLP's understanding, based on publicly available published materials, of the administrative policies and assessing practices of the Canada Revenue Agency ("CRA"), all in effect as of the date of this Offering Memorandum.
+This summary is also based upon the provisions of the Tax Act and the regulations thereunder (the "Regulations") in force at the date hereof, and Fasken Martineau DuMoulin LLP's understanding, based on publicly available published materials, of the administrative policies and assessing practices of the Canada Revenue Agency ("CRA"), all in effect as of the date of this Offering Memorandum.
 This summary takes into account all specific proposals to amend the Tax Act and the Regulations that have been publicly announced prior to the date of this Offering Memorandum (the "Tax Proposals").
 Except for the Tax Proposals, this summary does not otherwise take into account or anticipate any changes in law, whether by legislative, government or judicial decision or action, or changes in CRA's administrative policies and assessing practices, nor does it take into account any provincial, territorial or foreign tax legislation or considerations, which may differ significantly from those discussed herein.
 This summary assumes that the Tax Proposals will be enacted as currently proposed, but no assurances can be given that this will be the case.
 There can be no assurances that the CRA will not change its administrative policies and assessing practices.